meshcloud/unipipe-service-broker/README.md

 ![A marketplace that integrates with a Service Broker](assets/OSB-Graphic-03.png "Service Broker interactions")

-UniPipe Service Broker was formerly known as generic OSB API.

 ## Configuration

 The easiest way to deploy `Unipipe Service Broker` infrastructure and create